NEVER Openweight 6-Man Tag Team Championship

 The NEVER Openweight 6-Man Tag Team Championship (NEVER無差別級6人タッグ王座, Nebā Musabetsu-kyū Roku-nin Taggu Ōza) is a professional wrestling championship owned by the New Japan Pro-Wrestling (NJPW) promotion.
 The title was announced on December 21, 2015, with the first champions crowned on January 4, 2016.
 Through NJPW's relationship with Ring of Honor (ROH), the title has also been defended in the American promotion.
 The championship is contested for by teams of three wrestlers and is the first title of its kind in the history of NJPW.
 The title's openweight nature means that both heavyweight and junior heavyweight wrestlers are eligible to challenge for it.
-The current champions are Toru Yano and Spiritech (Master Wato and Yoh).
+The current champions are the United Empire (Will Ospreay, Henare, and Great-O-Khan), who are in their first reign as a team and individually.
+They won the titles by defeating Bishamon-tin (Boltin Oleg, Hirooki Goto and Yoshi-Hashi) at Night 2 of Wrestling Dontaku in Fukuoka, Japan on May 4, 2026.

 History

 On December 11, 2015, NJPW announced that at Wrestle Kingdom 10 in Tokyo Dome on January 4, 2016, the Bullet Club trio of Bad Luck Fale, Tama Tonga and Yujiro Takahashi would take on Toru Yano and two mystery partners.
 Eight days later, Yano revealed his partners as the Ring of Honor (ROH) tag team The Briscoe Brothers (Jay Briscoe and Mark Briscoe).
 On December 21, NJPW added that the match would be for the newly created NEVER Openweight 6-Man Tag Team Championship, the promotion's first six-man title.
 The title's name carried the acronym NEVER, which stood for "New Blood", "Evolution", "Valiantly", "Eternal", and "Radical" and was a NJPW-promoted series of events that ran from 2010 to 2012 and featured younger up-and-coming talent and outside wrestlers not signed to the promotion.
 This is the second title to carry the NEVER name, after the NEVER Openweight Championship, which was introduced in November 2012.